-The brake servo and the power steering pump do not operate unless the engine is running.
+The brake and steering assistance will not operate unless the engine is running.
 Press the brake pedal harder and allow for increased stopping distances and heavier steering.

 - Too much tension in the tow rope could cause damage to your vehicle or the vehicle that is towing. - Do not use a rigid tow bar on the front towing eye. - Select neutral when your vehicle is being towed.